 It’s not just the tea that varies, but the vessels and the ways it is slurped are also different.
-Some people enjoy the taste of chai in small clay cups called ‘kulhars’ which are typically discarded after use.
-While these kulhars are still popular in Kolkata, the chai wallahs in rest of the parts of the country have ditched them and replaced them with small glass cups or disposable plastic ones.
-There are also people who pour chai out of a teacup into the saucer, and drink the cooled down brew out of the plate.
+Some people enjoy the taste of chai in small clay cups called ‘kulhads‘ which are typically discarded after use.
+While these kulhads are still popular in Kolkata, the chai wallahs in other parts of the country have ditched them and replaced them with small glass cups or disposable plastic ones.
+There are also people who pour chai out of a teacup into the saucer and drink the cooled down brew out of the plate.

 No, chai tea latte is not the same as chai.

 Starbucks has come up with a chai variety which they call “chai tea latte”.
 Nowhere close to the real flavours of Indian tea, Starbucks is selling the West an overly sweet, oddly spicy blend.
-It has 42 grams of sugar (10.5 teaspoons) in a 16 oz grande, and includes unrelated flavors.
+It has 42 grams of sugar (10.5 teaspoons) in a 16 oz grande and includes unrelated flavours.
 Starbucks modelled its tea after masala chai.
 Grated ginger, black pepper and cardamom are its common ingredients.
 Also, “chai” translates to “tea” in Hindi, so the phrase “Chai Tea” which means “tea tea” is basically redundant.
-But in India, chai takes on different flavor profiles, snack accompaniments, and even drinking vessels depending on the region.
+But in India, chai takes on different flavour profiles, snack accompaniments, and even drinking vessels, depending on the region.

-Everyone has a chai story, a favorite chai wallah, a flavour they like and memories made over a hot cup.
-It is the beverage that every Indian relates to and makes one feel warm and cozy on the inside.
+Everyone has a chai story, a favourite chai wallah, and a flavour they like.
+It is the beverage that every Indian relates to and makes one feel warm and cosy on the inside.
 Where there is tea, there always will be hope.